zuberman/dom-exercises/README.md

 ## Pagination - medium

 Fetch and display a list of characters and their names from the `https://swapi.co/api/people/` API endpoint.
 At the top of the results display a list of available page numbers.
 When a page number is clicked fetch and display the results from that page.
+Use the `count` property of API results to calculate how many page links are required.

 ## Add to favourites - harder